K33TY/Jif-Sif-to-Fabric/Docs/Log.md

 I reformatted the longest file, the 6315 line `ShowCalendarSessAction.java` file, to be 4366 lines (even after adding many brackets and white space).

 *Example snippet:*

 ![not readable](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Images/notReadable.png "hard to read...")

 ### October 11
+**Began Git Log file.**

+I wanted to have an easy to access place to keep track of my work flow and to save necessary thoughts and links that resulted from this.

 **Reading about Java servelets since I have no prior experience with using them.**

 # List of TODOs